|Nutritional Guidelines (per serving)|

 Rim a cocktail glass with colored sugar or candy sprinkles: Begin by wetting the rim with a quick dip in a dish of Irish cream or amaretto, then roll it in a dish of the sugar or sprinkles.

-In a cocktail shaker filled with ice, pour the vanilla vodka, amaretto, and Irish cream.
+In a cocktail shaker filled with ice, pour the vanilla vodka, Irish cream, and amaretto.